AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Experiment

-We leverage the GPT-4o-0806~\cite{openai2023gpt4} version within the OpenAI API as the default LLM backbone for the agents.
+\textbf{LLM and Training Setting.} We leverage the GPT-4o-0806~\cite{openai2023gpt4} version within the OpenAI API as the default LLM backbone for the agents.
 Furthermore, we also assess our system’s generalizability across other LLMs, as detailed in Section~\ref{sec:83}.
 For the index indicator, we train the model on a server with one Nvidia A100 GPU.